-- Represents individuals and businesses in all aspects of litigation and in connection with federal and state government audits and investigations
+- Representing individuals and businesses in all aspects of litigation and in connection with federal and state government audits and investigations

-- Serves as outside counsel for organizations and individuals in federal civil rights claims
+- Serving as outside counsel for organizations and individuals in federal civil rights claims

-- Conducts internal investigations, acquisition diligence reviews, and compliance risk assessments
+- Conducting internal investigations, acquisition diligence reviews, and compliance risk assessments

-- Defends clients in criminal health care fraud cases and in False Claims Act matters (including qui tam litigation) based on allegations of Stark/Anti-Kickback Statute violations
+- Defending clients in criminal health care fraud cases and in False Claims Act matters (including qui tam litigation) based on allegations of Stark/Anti-Kickback Statute violations

-- Represents clients in white-collar criminal defense matters, including grand jury investigations
+- Representing clients in white-collar criminal defense matters, including grand jury investigations

 Before joining Epstein Becker Green, Clay served as an Assistant U.S. Attorney for the U.S. Department of Justice (DOJ), in its Nashville office, and served as an advisor and instructor for DOJ’s international rule of law programs in Bangladesh.
 As a prosecutor, Clay was responsible for coordinating federal investigations into hundreds of violent and sophisticated organized criminal organizations.
 He represented the government in dozens of federal jury trials and has extensive appellate experience before the U.S. Court of Appeals for the Sixth Circuit.